MrBuddyCasino/ESP32_MP3_Decoder/README.md

 ## Building
 If this is the first time, initialize the submodules:
-`git submodule init && git submodule update`
+`git submodule init && git submodule update`.
 Then, just type `make`.

 ## Flashing